 This rather stodgy color remake of the 1932 Walter Huston/Harry Carey film Law and Order stars Ronald Reagan as Frame Johnson, a Wyatt Earp-like figure.
 It has none of the tension or acting quality of the original and the screenplay is often downright corny.

-Reluctant but brilliant lawman Johnson (Reagan) turns in his badge and leaves Tombstone to buy a farm near Cottonwood and settle down with Dorothy Malone (my word, how beautiful she was).
+Reluctant but brilliant lawman Johnson (Ron) turns in his badge and leaves Tombstone to buy a farm near Cottonwood and settle down with Dorothy Malone (my word, how beautiful she was).
 However, the new town is run by evil Preston Foster (probably the best actor in the picture), and he and Frame 'go back'.
 Frame’s brother Luther becomes marshal but is killed for his pains.
 So Frame once again pins on the star and battle commences.

 Standard stuff, it must be said.